 F21AS Advanced Software Engineering

-Course co-ordinator(s): Dr Michael Lones (Edinburgh), Swaraj Dash (Edinburgh), Lucine Gharibian (Dubai).
+Course co-ordinator(s): Prof Michael Lones (Edinburgh), Swaraj Dash (Edinburgh), Lucine Gharibian (Dubai).

 Aims: